Building For Success: The D63 Master Plan

 Timeline (all dates tentative and subject to change)

-While a full timeline has not yet been established, during the spring of 2017, District 63 will:
+While a full timeline has not yet been established, to date, D63 has:

-- Gather feedback from staff about the design of the Gemini addition.
+- Gathered feedback from staff about the design of the Gemini addition.

-- Meet with parent groups at each school to share the plan and gather feedback.
+- Met with parent groups at each school to share the plan and gather feedback.

 Tentative long-term timeline: